|

 while Ashley disappears, turning up later, dead.

-Holmes hears stories of a great white owl, and the
+and Holmes hears stories of a great white owl, and

-legend of a traveller who had been killed with a
+the legend of a traveller who had been killed with

-stake in the same place and same way as Ashley.
-When
+a stake in the same place and same way as Ashley.

-Holmes begins to doubt both Ashley's and Mycroft's
+to him, Holmes begins to doubt both Ashley's and

-stories.
-They meet the local gentry, via a snake in
+Mycroft's stories.
+They meet the local gentry, via

 A dancing